Bishop Carroll athletes sign National Letters of Intent

 Hope Jackson, a multiple state championship track athlete, will continue her career at Iowa State University in Ames, Iowa.
 Her parents are Brett and Natalie Jackson, and she plans to major in Kinesiology/Physical Therapy.
 Her coach at Bishop Carroll is Cory Swords.

-Zoe Winter signed a letter of intent with the University of Missouri in Columbia, MO, for Swimming.
+Zoe Winter signed a letter of intent with the University of Missouri in Columbia, Missouri, for swimming.
 Her